MiracTR/Eaglercraft-Launcher/index.md

 # English

-Please select the characters you want to play (for PC players only):
+Please select the client you want to play (for PC players only):

 * [PixelClient - 1.8.8](PixelClient/index.html) (Recommended)
 * [ResentClient - 1.8.8](ResentClient/index.html) (PvP Client, but Pixel Client was ported because it's more stable and still has PvP settings)